 - You will require a friend or family to add you as an authorized user to one of their credit cards and you will need to trust that will maintain that card in good standing so long as you’re an authorized user.
 A credit mistake on their end (such as a missed payment or massive increase in balance) can negatively impact your credit score.

 - The other option is to buy tradelines from a tradeline company.
 I list this as a downside only because there’s a relatively low barrier to entry in the tradeline industry and the chances of being ripped off exists.
-Be sure to research the company prior to working with them and get on the phone with them and make sure they’re competent and looking out for your best interest and not just their pocketbook.
+Be sure to research the company prior to working with them and connect with them and make sure they’re competent and looking out for your best interest, not just their pocketbook.

 No credit, no problem?